Where to stay in St. Lucia

 St. Lucia, the jewel of the Windward Islands, is a treasure trove of festivals and events that keep the party going all year long.
 Did you know that this 238-square-mile island hosts over 15 major festivals annually?
 That’s more than one celebration per month!
 In this guide, we’ll take you on a whirlwind tour of St. Lucia’s most exciting events beyond the famous Carnival.
 Get ready to mark your calendars and pack your bags – it’s time to experience the heart and soul of St. Lucian culture!

-To make the most of Trinidad’s festival scene:
+To make the most of St. Lucia’s vibrant festival calendar:

 Music Festivals in St. Lucia